joaolrpaulo/WorldEdit/documentation/ARCHITECTURE.md

         <"line", public void line(arguments)>
 ```

-This architecture is extremely useful to avoid code polution and keep different commands separated per class or category.
+This architecture is extremely useful to avoid code pollution and keep different commands separated per class or category.

 ### Local Session